Ludof63/MTSK-analysis/README.md

 [CedarDB](https://cedardb.com), a postgres-compliant [HTAP](https://en.wikipedia.org/wiki/Hybrid_transactional/analytical_processing) relational database, allows us to use one db for both the data analysis and the transactional workload.

-You can **take a look at the analysis [here](https://ludof63.github.io/MTSK-analysis/analysis/).** Or you can follow the next steps and run some queries on the dataset yourself.
+You can **take a look at the analysis [here](https://ludof63.github.io/MTSK-analysis/).** To play around with the dashboards or run some query on the dataset yourself, you can follow the following steps to download and load the dataset.

 ## Getting Started